Frequently Asked Questions

 What clinical trials have been completed for retatrutide?

-As of early 2025, retatrutide has completed Phase 1 (first-in-human safety and PK study) and Phase 2 clinical trials.
+As of March 2026, retatrutide has completed Phase 1, Phase 2, and the first Phase 3 trial (TRIUMPH-4).
 The Phase 2 program included a 48-week obesity trial (NCT04881706, published in the New England Journal of Medicine) and a 36-week type 2 diabetes trial (NCT04867785, published in The Lancet).
-Both produced positive results that supported advancement to Phase 3.
+TRIUMPH-4 Phase 3 topline results were announced in December 2025 showing 28.7% weight loss at 12 mg over 68 weeks.
+Both Phase 2 trials produced positive results that supported advancement to Phase 3.

 What were the main results of the Phase 2 obesity trial?